Andrea Bargnani: Baskonia (2016–2017)

 On 26 July 2016, Bargnani returned to Europe and signed a two-year deal with Spanish club Baskonia.
 On 14 October 2016, in his first EuroLeague game of the season, Bargnani scored a season-best 26 points in an 85–84 win over Anadolu Efes.
 On 26 April 2017, Baskonia parted ways with Bargnani after a plague of injuries.
 In 15 EuroLeague games, he averaged 8.8 points per game, and in 14 ACB games, he averaged 11.5 points per game.

 National team career

 Bargnani played for the Italian junior and under-20 national teams.
 He competed on the World Select Team at the 2004 Nike Hoop Summit.
 He also featured in EuroBasket 2007, representing the Italian senior national team.
-Italy finished ninth in the competition, and in six games, Bargnani averaged 12.7 points, 5.0 rebounds, and 28.7 minutes per game.
+Italy finished ninth in the competition, and in six games, Bargnani averaged 12.7 points and 5.0 rebounds in 28.7 minutes per game.

 He was called up to the Italian squad that took part in EuroBasket 2015.
 Bargnani averaged 14.8 points and 3.6 rebounds per game, while Italy finished the tournament in sixth place.